Registration Hosted By Adform

 Prior to founding BrightRoll, Tod served as the director of revenue at Plaxo, one of the fastest-growing Internet companies in history.
 He also led business development at Spoke Software, an Internet pioneer in sales and marketing efficiency solutions.

 Tod received the 2013 Ernst & Young Entrepreneur Of The Year National Award in the advertising technology category for Northern California and won the 2013 Stevie Award for Innovator of the Year in computer software.
 Tod holds a bachelor’s degree in economics from Yale University and an MBA from the Stanford Graduate School of Business.

 BMO Capital Markets

 Managing Director, BMO Capital Markets

-Dan is a volunteer and former Board Member for Giving Opportunities to Others, a charity he helped establish in 2001 that sends underprivileged children to arts and music camp each summer.
-Dan grew up with a broadcast tower in his backyard in Huntsville, Ontario, Canada and graduated from Princeton University in 1999 with a bachelor’s degree in Political Economy.
+Dan is a volunteer and former board member for Giving Opportunities to Others, a charity he helped establish in 2001 that sends underprivileged children to arts and music camp each summer.
+Dan grew up with a broadcast tower in his backyard in Huntsville, Ontario, Canada, and he graduated from Princeton University in 1999 with a bachelor’s degree in political economy.
 He has lived in New York City since then.

 Associate Editor, AdExchanger